 In his late 30s, Dr. Pang had started to reform traditional qigong and then created Zhi Neng Qigong.
 This totalled reformed qigong form – Zhi Neng Qigong, cause a big “earthquake” to the qigong society, and yet started a new era of qigong science culture.

 Zhi Neng Qigong was born in Chinese qigong’s golden era (1970s- 2000s).
-There are hundreds of popular qigong forms practiced among hundreds of millions of Chinese practitioners.
+There were hundreds of so called modern qigong forms which were practiced among hundreds of millions of Chinese practitioners.
 Even some ancient traditional forms were picked up.
 And many modern qigong forms were created during that time.
+Zhineng Qigong was one of them.

 Quite a few other modern qigong forms were actually influenced by or directly from Zhi Neng Qigong.
 Some of their creators used to be Dr. Pang’s students.